(Published in Mojave River Review – Fall/Winter 2018)

 Hand-eye was never Father Joseph’s strong suit.
 But he lusted for it like that one pure and chaste penitent.

 The hands of this stocky, broad-grinned priest had done nearly fifty years of the Lord’s work, almost all of it at Our Lady of Eternal Comfort Church in Corona, Queens.
-These were hands that lit votives for souls in need, plunged toilets, baptized in the name of the Father, held spurting wounds shut, swept floors, met palms together in prayer, changed tires in the Parish lot, sifted the Rosary, held a junky’s head above his puke.
+These were hands that lit votives for souls in need, plunged toilets, baptized in the name of the Father, held spurting wounds shut, swept floors, met palms together in prayer, changed tires in the Parish lot, sifted the Rosary, held a junky’s head clear of his puke.

-Hands that would never hold a wife’s face, or an infant daughter’s bottle, or toss to a young son his first baseball.
+Hands that would never hold a wife’s face, or an infant daughter’s bottle, or to a young son toss his first baseball.

 But that didn’t stop him from dreaming of a few things he could do yet, always wanted, but never got around to really trying.
 Or likely had no aptitude for.